Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 All rights reserved

 The **3D-CMCC-FEM** is a research tool which is freely available ***only*** for non-commercial use.
-We have developed the **3D-CMCC-FEM** code relying solely on open-source components, to facilitate its use and further development by others.
+We have developed the **3D-CMCC-FEM** code relying solely on open-source components to facilitate its use and further development by others.

 The **3D-CMCC-FEM** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The **3D-CMCC-FEM** code is released under the GNU General Public Licence v3.0 (GPL).
 See the LICENSE file along with this program for more details.
 If not, see http://www.gnu.org/licenses/gpl.html.